Gracia Montes: 1960s

 Montes began a retirement from show business when success had come, staying nine years out of her professional career for sentimental reasons.
 The year 1965 marked a milestone in her personal and artistic life.
 After her love break, she returns with La rosa de las marismas, original by Ochaíta, Valerio and Solano, who conducted the orchestra, with great success at the San Fernando Theatre in Seville.
 Themes such as the hymns "Sevilla leads the compass", "The girl from Punta Umbría", "The light of your cigar", "Words in the wind", "Los tientos míos" or the sevillanas rocieras that gave name belong to this period.
 For Montes, the flamenco rumba "Don't give me war" and the popular zambra "I'm afraid" were devised by these same authors.
 But for unknown reasons, Gracia did not get to record them on disc, she did not even include them in the repertoire that was part of the show with which she returned in 1965.
 Both creations were recorded by Rocío Jurado.
 Montes belonged to the aforementioned show, a zambra entitled: "Another thing, partner"; her verses defoliated her own life.
 She also sang "You are a good man", a classic Andalusian theme, or fandangos from Huelva and verdiales of auction "It was a sin of love" or the masterful rumba "Without thinking about it".

 In 1966, Montes recorded two 45 rpm records, both written by Ochaíta and maestro Solano.
 In one of them, she included themes like "That day ..!" and "Your arms have held me."
 The other disc collected four saetas dedicated to brotherhoods and sisterhoods of Seville, with a flamenco quejío and a touch just right for this palo.
 In 1967, she re-recorded the song that made her a star: "¿Será una rosa?"
 This time she changed the orchestration for a guitar, clapping and jaleos.
 This same album includes another of her most important hits: "Viajera...!, written by Francisco de Val.
 A year later, Gracia Montes recorded another of her best-known songs, "Maruja Limón", a Flamenco rumba written by Quintero, León and Quiroga.
 It also included some bulerías dedicated to her home town of Lora del Río, which were titled "De Lora, ¡y olé!", by the same authors.

 Following the most classic line of Andalusian song, in 1968, Montes recorded an album written by Rafael de León and maestro Quiroga.
 She performs "I'm afraid of the moon", an Andalusian romance that had previously been recorded by Concha Piquer, Estrellita Castro and Miguel de Molina.
 Next, she records another album with four flamenco rumbas.
 One of them achieved great acceptance: "Moscatel", dedicated to Chipiona, a town in Cádiz where she spent the summer.
 Around this time, when she was still living between Madrid and Barcelona, Montes made a program for TVE called Luces en la noche.
-In it, she interpreted hits harvested by the artist: "Maruja Limón", "La lumbre de tu cigarro", "Moscatel".
+In it, she interpreted hits she harvested such as "Maruja Limón", "La lumbre de tu cigarro", and "Moscatel".